-We’re no strangers to simple scientific concoctions here in my home daycare.
-We love clean mud and cloud dough,but Goop..
-Oh, Goop!
-It’s the most fascinating sensory substance of them all!
+We’re no strangers to making simple concoctions here in my home daycare.
+We love clean mud and cloud dough, and Elmer’s glue slime, but because of it’s fascinating scientific properties, Oobleck is the most amazing sensory substance of them all!

 - cornstarch (known as cornflour in the U.K.)